In this article

 Cash flow statement

-A cash flow statement tells you how much money is flowing in and out of the business, as well as how much cash you have on hand for a specific period.
-They provide three essential functions:
+Your cash flow statement tells you how much money is flowing in and out of your business, as well as how much cash you have on hand in a specific period.
+It provides insights into your business’s liquidity, operational efficiency, and changes in assets, liabilities, and equity.

 Try Ramp for free